lpsinger/userguide/tutorial/receiving/gcn.rst

 When you run this script you should receive a sample LIGO/Virgo/KAGRA notice every hour.
-The output will be the same as the output in the offline-testing-json_ section below.
+The output will be the same as the output in the :ref:`offline-testing-gcn` section below.

-.. _offline-testing-json:
+.. _offline-testing-gcn:

 Offline Testing
 ---------------